What is a Gleason score?

 Your Gleason score doesn't rank potential ranges like ranges set for elevated PSA (prostate-specific antigen) tests.
 Instead, providers break Gleason scores into three categories:

-• Gleason 6 or lower: The cells look similar to healthy cells, which is called well differentiated.
+• Gleason 6: The cells look like healthy cells, which is called well differentiated.

-• Gleason 7: The cells look somewhat similar to healthy cells, which is called moderately differentiated.
+• Gleason 7: The cells look somewhat like healthy cells, which is called moderately differentiated.

 • Gleason 8, 9 or 10: The cells look very different from healthy cells, which is called poorly differentiated or undifferentiated.

-What is a bad Gleason score for prostate cancer?
+What is a good Gleason score for prostate cancer?

 • Blood PSA level.